 Stay for a while, but keep an eye on your watch as you won’t want to miss the natural phenomenon that is the Tidal Bore - where the incredible force of the Bay of Fundy tides pushes the Petitcodiac River backwards.
 Best viewed from Bore Park in downtown Moncton, it also gives an excellent excuse for a little coffee break.

 Next on your bucket list is Resurgo Place, a local state-of-the-art facility that houses the Moncton Museum and the Transportation Discovery Centre.
-While you could probably spend the entire day learning and discovering through its multiple exhibits, be sure to head out just in time for your reservations at Atelier Tony.
+While you could probably spend the entire day learning and discovering through its multiple exhibits, be sure to head out just in time for your reservation at Atelier Tony.
 This upscale and downright decadent Dieppe eatery will never fail to treat you to a fabulous meal.

 Going from upscale dining to a 60 km/h dive-bomb through a waterslide aptly named “The Kamikaze” may seem like a strange pairing, but to us, that’s what we’d call “a pretty good weekend.”
 Good thing you packed your flip-flops and bathing suit because you’re headed for some serious splashing fun at Magic Mountain.
 Cool off in the wave pool, fulfill your need for speed, or take it smooth & slow around the Lazy River.
 Perfect for all ages, this is an absolute must during the hot summer days.